 Canon 640, 645, 660 series & other ink cartridges - How to refill

-Canon ink cartridges - how to refill
+Canon ink cartridge - refill steps

 Most late model Canon ink cartridges (with printhead) refill the same way and the process described here can be used with any cartridge of this type including black PG-37, PG-40, PG-50, PG-510, PG-512, PG-640, PG-640XL, PG-645, PG-645XL, PG-660, PG-660XL and colour CL-38, CL-41, CL-51, CL-511, CL-513, CL-641, CL-641XL, CL-646, CL-646XL, CL-661, CL-661XL (or whatever the numbers are in your country/region).

+Note: A drill tool is supplied with Inkbank refill kits or you can order one separately.
 This is a pic of a PG-640 black cartridge being drilled.

-3) Work out which colour ink goes into each hole (if filling colour cartridge).
-The cartridges in pics below are PG-510 and CL-511, but the same colour positions are used with all Canon cartridges of this type (to date) including: #37/38, 40/41, 50/51, 510/511, 640/641, 640XL/641XL, 645/646, 645XL/646XL, 660/661, 660XL and 661XL.
+3) Work out which colour ink goes into each hole (if filling a colour).
+The cartridges in pics below are PG-510 and CL-511, but the same colour positions are used with all Canon cartridges of this type (to date).

 Black Colour

-3) Securely attach a sharp needle to a syringe and fill it with ink by using the syringe in reverse (drawing on plunger).
+4) Securely attach a sharp needle to a syringe and fill it with ink by using the syringe in reverse (drawing on plunger).
 How much ink depends on the cartridge volume, how empty it is and what condition the internal sponge is in.
 For completely empty cartridges, use up to:

 Black cartridge ml Colour cartridge ml